rhwongit/Roblox-Avatar-Automation-/README.md

 cd python-avatar-automation

 # Install dependencies
-pip install -r requirements.txt
+pip install requests

 🔑 Setup Your Roblox Cookie

-    Create a file named cookie.txt in the project root
+    Create a file named cookie.txt in the project root.

-    Paste your Roblox .ROBLOSECURITY cookie inside it
+    Paste your Roblox .ROBLOSECURITY cookie inside the file.

+    Save the file.

-    ⚠️ Keep this file private!
+    ⚠️ Keep this cookie private!
 Sharing it can compromise your account.

+🛠️ Configure Outfits

+    Open avatar_automation.py (or your script file).

+    Replace the IDs in the OUTFITS list with your desired Roblox outfit IDs:

+OUTFITS = [123456789, 987654321]  # Replace with your Outfit IDs

 🖥️ Usage

+Run the script:

 python avatar_automation.py

-Follow the on-screen prompts to:

-    Update your avatar outfits

-    Fetch your current avatar items

-    Automate avatar changes

-    💡 Tip: You can schedule this script with Windows Task Scheduler or cron for automatic updates.
+    The script will log in using your cookie

+    It will automatically cycle through the outfits you configured

+    Waits 1 hour between outfit changes

+Example console output:

+✅ Logged in as: YourUsername (UserId: 123456)
+✅ Changed outfit to 123456789
+⏳ Waiting 1 hour...
+✅ Changed outfit to 987654321
+⏳ Waiting 1 hour...

+⏱️ Automation Notes

+    The script uses an infinite loop to cycle outfits every hour

+    You can adjust the interval by changing time.sleep(3600) (3600 seconds = 1 hour)

 🎨 Customization

-    Change outfits programmatically

-    Add favorite items or accessories

-    Extend the script to include custom automation features
+    Add as many outfit IDs as you want

+    Adjust the timing interval to your preference

+    Combine with task schedulers (Windows Task Scheduler, cron) for advanced automation

 🤝 Contributing